CarbonCollins/civocloud-nodejs/docs/api.md

 <a name="FirewallAPI..listFirewalls"></a>

 ### FirewallAPI~listFirewalls() ⇒ <code>Promise</code>
-gets an array of the firewalls on civo account
+gets an array of the firewalls on civo account [GET]

 **Kind**: inner method of [<code>FirewallAPI</code>](#FirewallAPI)
 **Returns**: <code>Promise</code> - a promise wich resolves with the foirewall list or rejects with an error